yonromai/NeMo-Guardrails/docs/colang_2/language_reference/python-actions.rst

         $result = await CustomTestAction(value=5)
         bot say "The result is: {$result}"

-Be aware that awaiting in contrast to action in the context of UMIM events Python Actions are blocking per default.
-That means if the action is implementing a long running task (e.g. an REST API request or) you will want to make the Python Action asynchronous.
-You can define it by adding the parameter ``execute_async=True`` to the function decorator :
+Be aware that Python actions are blocking per default.
+That means if the action implements a long running task (e.g. an REST API request or) you will want to make the Python Action asynchronous.
+You can do this by adding the parameter ``execute_async=True`` to the function decorator :

 .. code-block:: python